georgenorman/lab-kit-js/README.md

 * **style** - Optional style for the wrapper div.

-### Ancestor Styles tag
+### ▶ Ancestor Styles tag

-The &lt;lk-ancestor-styles&gt; tag renders a set of styles for all ancestors of a given element.
+The `<lk-ancestor-styles>` tag renders a set of styles for all ancestors of a given element.
 The ancestor styles are displayed in a table.
 The startElementId attribute specifies where to the start the traversal.
 The styleNames tag specifies the list of styles to be rendered in the table.